DiegoDevGroup/laravel-test/README.md

 ## Basic Task

+- [ ] Fork this repo into your Github account
 - [ ] Get application up and running.
 - [ ] Fix this list so it justify to the left without losing the format of the rest of page.
 - [ ] Go to route /products and tell me specifically what is wrong, if anything, and fix it.